webpro/dyson/README.md

     http://localhost:3000/users
     http://localhost:3000/features

+### Global installation

+This is the recommended usage.

+    npm install -g dyson

 ### Without global installation

-Add `dyson` and some `"scripts"` to `devDependencies` in package.json:
+Add dyson to `devDependencies` and some `scripts` to package.json:

     "devDependencies": {
-        "dyson": "~0.0.2"
+        "dyson": "~0.0.3"
     },
     "scripts": {
         "dyson-init": "node ./node_modules/.bin/dyson init .",
         "dyson": "node ./node_modules/.bin/dyson .
 3000"
     }

-Then run this once:

-    npm install
+### Project

+In any project you can generate some dummy templates to get started:

+    dyson init [dir]

+This script copies dummy config objects in the `[dir]/get`, `[dir]/post`, `[dir]/put`, `[dir]/delete` subdirs.
+These folders are scanned for configuration files when dyson is started:

+    dyson [dir]

+To expose the services configured in `[dir]` at `http://localhost:3000`.

+The equivalents of the previous project commands without dyson globally installed are:

     npm run-script dyson-init

-The `dyson-init` script copies a dummy instance in the current folder, meaning the `/get`, `/post`, `/put`, `/delete` subdirs, and one dummy config object in each.
-Dyson scans these folders for configuration files when started.

-Then you can do `npm run-script dyson` to run dyson, and have it available at e.g. `http://localhost:3000/dummy`.

-You don't need to add `dyson` to your `devDependencies` if you don't use the generators.

-### With global installation

-Global installation doesn't require adding `"scripts"` to package.json.
-Add `dyson` to your `devDependencies`, then run this once:

-    npm install
-    dyson init [dir]
+    npm run-script dyson

-Then you can do `dyson [dir]` to run dyson (in any of your projects).
+To use the data generators, dyson needs to be added to the `devDependencies`.

 ## Development & run tests